farsightsec/nmsg/README.md

 compile and install `libnmsg` and `nmsgtool` to `/usr/local`.
 If building from a git checkout, run the `./autogen.sh` command first to generate the `configure` script.

+Support for `yajl` can be disabled by passing the `--without-yajl` parameter to the `configure` script.

 Support for `libxs` can be disabled by passing the `--without-libxs` parameter to the `configure` script.